 4. Is there a better option?

-Reach out to your advisor to have a proactive discussion about your investments.
+Have a proactive discussion with your advisor about your investments.
 It could enhance your relationship.
 More importantly, it might also give you more peace of mind.